Auto Character Styles

 The “Skip Text if Character Style Applied” option provides the option to tell the script to skip any text that already has a character style applied to it.
 Such text will only be skipped if the applied character style isn’t overriden.

 For example, if you have a style called “10pt” applied to text, and that text is indeed 10pt in size, it will be skipped.
-But if, despite the applied style, the text is 20pt in size, Create Character Styles will consider that an overrider and will apply a new character style to it.
+But if, despite the applied style, the text is 20pt in size, Create Character Styles will consider that an override and will apply a new character style to it.

 Below is a screenshot of the character-styles panel after running the script on a 128-page publication: